adlnet/CATAPULT/docs/cts/index.markdown

 The Catapult Content Test Suite (CTS) is a web application for content developers and testers who need to verify that their content is conformant with the [cmi5 specification](https://aicc.github.io/CMI-5_Spec_Current/).
-This guide is for those users.
+This guide is for those users, who are assumed to be somewhat familiar with cmi5, and also with the [xAPI specification](https://github.com/adlnet/xAPI-Spec).
 Other types of cmi5 users, particularly learners, do not need to use the CTS.

 The [Tutorial](#tutorial) section will guide you through signing into the CTS for the first time, adding a course, testing it, and downloading the test report.
 The [Reference](#reference) section goes into more details about